Things to do in Berat, Albania (Your Ultimate Guide)

 4. Wander Gorica and see the view from the bridge

 Gorica is a neighbourhood just over the bridge in Berat and where my favourite hostel (Berat backpackers) is located.
-This little neighbourhood is old with cobble lined streets.
+It might not seem like one of the must see Berat attractions, but this little neighbourhood is old with cobble lined streets.
 To get a dose of daily life in Berat take a walk through the old houses and see the view of the ottoman houses from across the bridge.
 There is a great photo opportunity here to capture the town of one thousand windows!

 5. Visit the Ethnographic Museum

-To learn deeper about Berat’s history you need to visit the ethnographic museum.
-This house has been turned into a museum where you can see how a traditional Berat house is set up from furniture to household objects and even a well.
+Originally a house, the building has been turned into a museum where you can see how a traditional Berat house is set up from furniture to household objects and even a well.
+The house’s architecture is incredibly unique, as well.

 6. Visit Bogova waterfall

-About a 50-minute drive away is one of the best natural things to see near Berat – Bogova waterfall.
+If you have more than a few days in Berat, things to do might seem limited.
+However, about a 50-minute drive away is one of the best natural attractions near Berat – Bogova waterfall.
 You can opt to do a tour here or take a bus to the nearby village of Bogova then walk for 30 minutes until you reach the waterfall.
 If you’re visiting by car you can park in the (sort of) carpark then walk for around 5-10 minutes until you reach it.
 The water is cold all year round so it makes for a great option in those hot summer months!

 7. Mount Tomorr

+Like Bogova Waterfall, this is one of the best things to do near Berat, and why it’s worth staying a few days.
 If you love hiking, then a visit to Mount Tomorr should be on your list.
-Not only is mount Tomorr a beautiful place for an adventure, but it also plays an important park in Albanian mythology and folklore.
+Not only is mount Tomorr a beautiful place for an adventure, but it plays an important part in Albanian mythology and folklore.
 It’s also a place for religious worshippers, there is a festival at the end of august where pilgrims gather from the Bektashi sect to celebrate.

 8. Take a wine tour